mrewers/Hello_World/README.md

 [Wes Bos](https://wesbos.com/)

+  1. [Fullstack Advanced React and GraphQL](https://advancedreact.com/) - This is a course will walk you through building a full stack application with GraphQL API and Node.js on the backend and React and Apollo on the front end.
-* [JavaScript 30](https://javascript30.com/) - 30 challenges using vanilla JS
+  1. [JavaScript 30](https://javascript30.com/) - 30 challenges using vanilla JS

 ## You Don't Know JS

 [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) is a book series by Kyle Simpson that provides an in-depth explanation of the fundamental concepts underpinning JavaScript.
 This [repo](./You_Don't_Know_JS) contains notes and practice exercises I completed while reading the books.

-_Disclaimer: To the best of my knowledge all code included in this repo is all publicly available elsewhere.
-And I've made an effort to remove any code that would be considered._
+_Disclaimer: To the best of my knowledge all code included in this repo is publicly available elsewhere and freely available for educational purposes.
+I've made an effort not to include code that would be considered private.
+Please support these great educators in any way you can.
+They put tremendous effort into these resources and the whole development community is better off because of them._